 On December 22, 2016 the Journal of New Librarianship published its inaugural issue on Scholastica, taking the first step towards realizing its vision of becoming a go-to OA journal for multifarious content in the fields of library and information science.
 The journal, which is online-only and follows the “Diamond OA” model - free to read and free to publish in - is a collaborative effort among colleagues working in library and information sciences.
 The JNL team sought to provide an independently-owned platform for novel research outputs that stimulate discussion about traditional and experimental library practices.

 When the JNL team began brainstorming the publication they knew they wanted to give it a modern look and feel.
 They sought to build a customizable journal website that would allow them to publish multimedia content and provide an engaging reading experience.
 The challenge for JNL was figuring out how they could do this economically - both in terms of time and money.
-They opted to join Scholastica’s new journal websites beta program to quickly and affordably get their publication off the ground.
-Since joining, they’ve been focusing on fostering their burgeoning online presence.
+They opted to use Scholastica Open Access Publishing to quickly and affordably get their publication off the ground.
+Since signing up for Scholastica, they’ve been focusing on fostering their burgeoning online presence.

 Since the journal’s inception, its editors have had a distinct vision for JNL.
 They wanted JNL to be a multimedia publication with a contemporary online reading experience.